Shayna2311/SQL-Project/README.md

-# Analysis of Singapore's Energy Consumption Performance in SQL
+# SQL Project: Analysis of Singapore's Energy Consumption Performance

 ## Objective
 In this project, our goal was to answer the following 2 questions: